Lewis-C/Van-Kiosk/README.md

 Data used such as:
 - Propane / Water levels gained by weighing canisters (uses a wii fit board to weigh, connected over bluetooth)
-- Tilt degrees using a tilt sensor
+- Tilt degrees using a tilt sensor (Adafruit MPU-6050)
 - Weather information for current location
 -